BenKabongo25/aspect_explainable_recommender/README.md

-# AURA: Aspect-based Unified Ratings Prediction and Personalized Review Generation with Attention
+# ELIXIR: Efficient and LIghtweight model for eXplaining Recommendations